-The Guhayna are a nomadic tribe of Sudanese Arabas.
+The Guhayna are a nomadic tribe of Sudanese Arabs.
 In fact, sometimes their name is used to refer to nearly all the nomadic groups in Sudan.
 The term juhayna is applied to all (mostly) nomadic arab groups in Sudan.
 It also is used for this particular people group, which would be more aptly called "Juhayna Proper."
-They live among the southern Rufa’a.
+They live among the southern Rufa'a.
 The single thread of a common culture binds these Sudanese Arabs with other Arabs from around the world.
 Aspects of pure Arab life, such as rigid codes of honor, loyalty, and hospitality, have remained strong in Sudanese Arab culture.
 There are few Sudanese Arab Christians; conversion from Islam to Christianity is not well-accepted and often comes with severe consequences.

 While there have been Christian workers in Sudan for many years, most concentrate on reaching the southern Sudanese and neglect the country's Muslim majority.